traehflow/moneytransf/README.md

 amount field is used by AUTHORIZE, CHARGE amd REFUND transactions.

 referencedTransactionId field is used by REVERSAL and REFUND transactions.
+Only transactions by currently logged customer can be refferenced.

 A scheduled task in (CleanupTasks.java) is running on every 5 minutes that clears all transactions that are older than 1 hour

-Endpoints are accessible from the swagger interface which can be accessed by http://localhost:8080/swagger-ui.html

 # Using Docker Compose
  1. Run ./gradlew build on the moneystransfapp